 There’s nothing like the flavor of an onion fresh from the garden.
 Whether it’s the narrow green ones in your salad or the fat juicy slice on your burger, onions straight from the garden are something to behold.
 When they find that special variety that is particularly appealing, many gardeners want to know how to collect onion seeds for future sowing.
 Harvesting onion seeds is a fairly simple process, but here are a few things you need to know.

-Whether it’s a belief in organically grown produce, economic considerations or just the good feeling you get from serving food you’ve grown yourself, there’s a renewed interest out there in the home garden.
+Whether it’s a preference for organically grown produce, economic considerations, or just the good feeling you get from serving food you’ve grown yourself, there’s a renewed interest in home gardening.
 People are searching the net for the richness and flavor of old time varieties and learning about saving seed for the next garden generation.
 Collecting onion seeds for future production can be your contribution to the process.

 Before we talk about how to harvest onion seeds, we need to say a few words about what kind of onions you can harvest onion seed from.
-Many of the seeds or sets acquired from large seed production companies are hybrids.
-That means the seeds are a cross between two parent varieties that are chosen for specific characteristics.
+Many of the seeds or sets acquired from large seed production companies are hybrids, which means the seeds are a cross between two parent varieties chosen for specific characteristics.
 When blended together, they give us the best of both varieties.
 That’s great, but if you’re planning to harvest onion seed from these hybrids, there’s a catch.
-The saved seeds will most likely produce onion with the traits of one parent or the other, but not both and that’s if they germinate at all.
-Some companies modify a gene within the plant to produce sterile seeds.
+The saved seeds will most likely produce onion with the traits of one parent or the other, but not both, and that’s if they germinate at all.
 So, rule number one: Don’t harvest onion seeds from hybrids.

 The next thing you need to know about collecting onion seed is that onions are biennial.
 Biennials only bloom and produce seed during their second year.
 Depending on where you live, this may add a few steps to your list of steps.

-Keep your seeds cool and dry through the winter and Good Planting!
-Come spring.
+Keep your seeds cool and dry through the winter.